verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] Mai decompose hona chahta hu.
 - [ ] Once I saw a bee drown and I understood.
 - [ ] My soul comes from better worlds and I have an incurable homesickness for the stars.
+- [ ] What attracts you when you are broken will disgust you when you heal.